 When specified in the purchase order, a high-pressure pneumatic shell test shall be performed.
 This test shall be performed after the shell test, using appropriate safety precautions.
 The pneumatic shell test pressure shall be 110 % of the maximum allowable pressure at 38 degrees C (100 degrees F) or as specified in the purchase order.
 Visible leakage is not allowed.

 Table 1 of API 598 specifies the pressure test requirements for various types of Valves.
 The test equipment should not apply external forces that affect seat or body seal leakage.
 The following figure shows some sample test equipment used for valve testing.

 Codes and Standards for Valve Inspection and Testing

-Valve inspection and testing must be performed for smooth and safe operation of industrial processes.
-Major codes and standards that guide in the inspection and testing procedure of a valve are
+Valve inspection and testing must be performed for the smooth and safe operation of industrial processes.
+Major codes and standards that guide the inspection and testing procedure of a valve are

 - API 598